-Deaths From Red-Light Running At A 10-Year High, AAA Study Finds
+Deaths From Red Light Running At A 10-Year High, AAA Study Finds

 Another contributing factor is that more people are driving longer distances since 2008, according to AAA.

-"Ten years ago, we were recovering from an economic recession and people were driving a lot less.
-So, pure expose to more driving is going to result in increase crashes of all kinds," Nelson said.
-"As a result of that, there will more people who die in crashes involving red-light-running drivers."
+"Ten years ago, we were recovering from an economic recession, and people were driving a lot less.
+So, pure exposure to more driving is going to result in increased crashes of all kinds," Nelson said.
+"As a result of that, there will be more people who die in crashes involving red-light-running drivers."

 AAA recommends putting red light cameras in areas that have a pattern of crashes, with local law enforcement officials directly supervising the cameras.

-"Camera enforcement is a proven way to reduce red-light running and save lives," said Jessica Cicchino of the Insurance Institute for Highway Safety.
+"Camera enforcement is a proven way to reduce red light running and save lives," said Jessica Cicchino of the Insurance Institute for Highway Safety.

-The automotive group says drivers should "monitor 'stale' green lights, those that have been green a long time as you've approached the intersection.
+AAA says drivers should monitor "stale" green lights — those that have been green a long time as you approach the intersection.
 They are more likely to turn yellow as you arrive at the intersection.

 For pedestrians, making sure an intersection is clear before crossing is another thing that Nelson says might seem obvious.